davidchan0629/mental_health_music/README.md

 ## Purpose of the dashboard
 We want to understand which music genre have the impact of mental health with respect to different disease, and the platform they are usually use.

-Filter the specific mental health conditions, favourite genre at the right hand side.
+You can always filter the specific mental health conditions, favourite genre at the right hand side.

 ## Genre rank in each platform
 You can hover to the bar chart to see the top 5 music genre in each of the platform under each of the mental health state.